SynchronetBBS/sbbs/xtrn/DDMsgReader/readme.txt

                                       returning to the indexed newscan sub-board
                                       menu.
 This is a default for a user setting that users can toggle for themselves.

+promptDelPersonalEmailAfterReply      Default for a user setting: When reading
+                                      personal email, whether or not to propmt the user if they want to delete a message after replying to it

 themeFilename                         The name of the configuration file to
                                       use for colors & string settings